 As with most other social media platforms, including Instagram and Snapchat, Twitter doesn’t allow you to delete your account from within the application on a smartphone or tablet.
 Instead, you have to login to the website via a web browser on your PC or mobile device.

-- When prompted, re-enter your password to finally confirm deactivation.
+- Enter your password to confirm Deactivation.

-As per some other social media platforms, such as Snapchat, Twitter keeps your account dormant for 30 days from the deactivation, just in case you change your mind.
+As per some other social media platforms, such as Snapchat, Twitter keeps your account dormant for 30 days of 12 months from the deactivation, just in case you change your mind.
 Within this period you can reactivate your account, but once it expires, it’ll be gone forever.
 If you then want to go back on Twitter, you’ll need to start a brand new account from scratch.